gpoore/codebraid-preview-vscode/README.md

 * `codebraid.preview.pandoc.showRaw` [`true`]:  Display a verbatim
   representation of non-HTML raw content `{=format}` in the preview.

+### Security

+The HTML preview is displayed using a webview.
+These settings determine which local and remote resources, such as images and scripts, can be loaded by the webview.
+By default, all remote resources are disabled.
+By default, local resources can only be loaded from the current workspace folders and the document directory.
+Additional local locations can be added via `security.extraLocalResourceRoots`.
+All types of local resources are permitted by default except for scripts.
+Inline scripts are also not permitted by default, except for those bundled as part of the extension.

+Scripting capabilities should only be enabled when using documents that you trust.
+Styles (CSS), particularly when combined with images/media or fonts, can also have security implications, especially when remote resources are involved.

+* `codebraid.preview.security.allowInlineScripts` [`false`]:  Allow the
+  preview to use inline scripts `<script>...</script>`.
+(Scripts bundled as part of the extension are always allowed.)

+* `codebraid.preview.security.allowLocalFonts` [`true`]:  Allow the preview to load fonts from the current workspace folder, the document directory, and any other locations specified in `security.extraLocalResourceRoots`.
+(Fonts bundled as part of the extension are always allowed.)

+* `codebraid.preview.security.allowLocalImages` [`true`]:  Allow the preview to load images from the current workspace folder, the document directory, and any other locations specified in `security.extraLocalResourceRoots`.

+* `codebraid.preview.security.allowLocalMedia` [`true`]:  Allow the preview to load media from the current workspace folder, the document directory, and any other locations specified in `security.extraLocalResourceRoots`.

+* `codebraid.preview.security.allowLocalScripts` [`false`]:  Allow the preview
+  to load scripts from the current workspace folder, the document directory, and any other locations specified in `security.extraLocalResourceRoots`.
+  (Scripts bundled as part of the extension are always allowed.)

+* `codebraid.preview.security.allowLocalStyles` [`true`]:  Allow the preview
+  to load styles from the current workspace folder, the document directory, and any other locations specified in `security.extraLocalResourceRoots`.
+  (Styles bundled as part of the extension are always allowed.)

+* `codebraid.preview.security.allowRemoteFonts` [`false`]:  Allow the preview
+  to load fonts from remote locations via https.

+* `codebraid.preview.security.allowRemoteImages` [`false`]:  Allow the preview
+  to load images from remote locations via https.

+* `codebraid.preview.security.allowRemoteMedia` [`false`]:  Allow the preview
+  to load media from remote locations via https.

+* `codebraid.preview.security.allowRemoteScripts` [`false`]:  Allow the
+  preview to load scripts from remote locations via https.

+* `codebraid.preview.security.allowRemoteStyles` [`false`]:  Allow the preview
+  to load styles from remote locations via https.

 * `codebraid.preview.security.extraLocalResourceRoots` [none]:  Additional
    root paths from which the preview can load local (filesystem) resources, such as images.
 These are in addition to the current workspace folders and